 With early morning practices everyday, sometimes even traveling, it can be hard for teens to balance academics and athletics.
 Finding the perfect balance between school, sports, family and friends is the key to high school success.
 But easier said than done, right?
-Here are some tips to help you stay on track.Keep A Planner
+Here are some tips for student athletes to help you stay on track.Keep A Planner

 Most schools will give out a planner at the beginning of each year (if not you can get one for.
 As soon as you receive a game schedule or a project due date, put it in the planner before you forget. revisit your calendar at the beginning of every week to check on approaching dates or make corrections.

 Take advantage of tutoring services, study hall and extra credit to help stay on top of your academic game.

 Getting excited about school can be difficult, especially those darn science and math classes!
 Look into books and movies that will peak your interest about the subject.
 For example, the movie The Martian is about a man who uses science and chemistry to stay alive on mars.
 Seeing the real life applications may motivate you to learn in your class.

 Know your times.
 Know what time school starts, what time practice starts, how long it takes to get to and from school.
 If you are aware of your time, you will be able to better plan for it.
 Block out this time on your planner so you know how much time you have for study and homework.

 Instead of using the weekends to catch up, use the weekends to get ahead.
 Read next week's chapter.
 Start preparing for upcoming tests and projects.
 This will make the following week a lot easier for you while you're busy balancing practice and games.